braksator/HyperCrush/README.md

 - Includes all optimizations from `whitespace` and `default`.

 ### **`svg`**
-- Specific optimizations for stripping SVG files.
+- Specific optimizations for extracting the SVG tag, stripping some attrs, and crushing the markup.
+Not a general-purpose SVG crusher, because the file won't work as normal and must be embeded in a HTML DOM.

 ---